Hosamane/Conve-app/README.md

 ## 🔑 Secure Authentication

 User security is a top priority.
 The app uses **JWT tokens** for secure authentication, ensuring that your data is safe.

-## 📁 File Upload and Download

-Need to share files?
-The app makes it easy to upload and download files, with **Multer** handling all the heavy lifting.

 ## 😄 Emoji Support